Rebecca H. Scott

 F, b. circa 1784, d. circa 1840

 Elizabeth was born circa 1784 at Halifax, Virginia, United States.
 She was the daughter of George Wiley and Frances Stanfield.
-She married Charles R. Kelly, son of Daniel C. Kelly and Sally Clifton, on 17 October 1809 at Greene, Georgia, United States.1 Elizabeth died circa 1840 at Newton, Georgia, United States.
+She married Charles R. Kelly, son of Daniel Kelly and Sally Clifton, on 17 October 1809 at Greene, Georgia, United States.1 Elizabeth died circa 1840 at Newton, Georgia, United States.

 Children of Elizabeth Wiley and Charles R. Kelly